Cerberus-ik/rr-live/README.md

 3 hours.

 ##### Step 4: The backend api
 Our [backend-api](https://github.com/Cerberus-ik/rr-live/tree/master/Backend-Api) is a plain REST api.
-Not fancy but it it's job.
+Not fancy but it's job.
 The frontend is almost completely build in javascript.
 This means we need a way to protect our database from unwanted access.
 We chose [Spark](http://sparkjava.com/) a simple java based solution to build our own REST Api on top of it.
 In hindsight all of this is a bit over engineered but it gives us the flexibility we need and want.